hoppee21/movie-review-divergence-agent/README.md

    cd frontend && npm install && cd ..
    ```

-3. Place `selected_movies.csv` at the repository root and the local Chroma
-   files under `divergence_evidence_artifacts/chroma/`.
-The manifest and core
-   also preserve compatibility with the notebook's original directory name.
-   Private data files stay ignored.
+3. Add the local movie catalog and evidence index.
+These private data files stay
+   ignored by Git.

 4. Start the API and frontend in separate terminals: